 - Yu-Gi-Oh! manga adaptation has Yu-Gi-Oh!
 R, and the anime sequel goes by name Yu-Gi-Oh!
 GX.

 - Sailor Moon has Sailor Moon R (the second season) and Sailor Moon S (the third season).
 The letters stand for "Romance" and "Super", respectively.
-In fact, "S" is actually pronounced "Super", as evidenced by the eyecatch and various printed materials.
+In fact, "S" is actually pronounced "Super", as evidenced by the eyecatch and various printed materials (which in turn makes the subsequent season name, SuperS, fall into Department of Redundancy Department).

 - The eleventh movie of One Piece, One Piece Film: Z. Named after the initial of the main antagonist, Zephyr.